Special Event in Oxford: a date for the Diary! May 5th 2018.

 We are thrilled that we will have several talks and readings from special guests, Neil Griffiths, the original creator of Story Sacks, and Children’s Poet, John Foster, and many other local authors and artists….

 Standard Museum entry applies.
-However, the event is free for individual OCBG members; OCBG schools (2 adults and 2 children per school) and, of course, for our special guests- invitations to follow).
+However, the event is free for individual OCBG members (1 adult and 2 children); OCBG schools (2 adults and 4 children per school) and, of course, for our special guests- invitations to follow).

 For further information, please contact: Jackie Holderness : 01865- 862640.